 That is still what I believe today and so I will be voting Yes this week.
 To me, it would be worth it simply to see an end to tactical voting.
 Each of us will be able to express our preferences, which could itself send messages to politicians.
 For example, an MP who only got in thanks to the transfer of Green voters might reflect that in the policies they support.

 It is true that it isn’t proper proportional representation but that is a different issue.
-This vote is not about PR. it is about whether who is elected an MP should reflect the majority of those who vote & whether I can simply vote my actual preferences – rather than working out where my vote could have most effect.
+This vote is not about PR. it is about whether who is elected an MP should reflect the majority of those who vote and whether I can simply vote for my actual preferences rather than working out where my vote could have most effect.